Last Updated on3 min read

-Under the historical cost method, the sum total of all the cost related to human resources are calculated to find out the value of a human resource.
-These costs include the cost on recruitment, selection, training, placement and development of human resource of an organization.
+Under the Historical cost method, the sum total of all the costs related to human resources is calculated to find out the value of a human resource.
+These costs include the cost of recruitment, selection, training, placement, and development of human resources of an organization.

 Historical Cost Method was introduced by Brummet, Flamholtz and Pyle.
 This is the oldest method of valuation of human resource.

 - Acquisition cost: It means the cost which is incurred on acquiring the human resource in the organization.
 The cost incurred at the time of recruitment, selection, and placement, etc.

 - Learning Cost: It means that cost is incurred at the time of providing training and development to the employees and managers.